 During my school co-op term in Canada, I redesigned the covers and republished the books.
 I also released three children's storybooks and two books that expressed moments spent with my children through illustrations and writing.

-(If you go to the Book page in the navigation, you’ll see links to eBook and paperback sales sites.
-For more details about these books, please visit the Blog’s Book page.)
+(If you go to the Books page in the navigation, you’ll see links to eBook and paperback sales sites.
+For more details about these books, please visit the Blog’s Books page.)

 Now I need to sell these...